roscrazy/DrawingView/README.md

 Note : The image file in the example will be saved on your "sdcard/SignView" folder
-        And you need ActionBarSherlock to run the example :  https://github.com/JakeWharton/ActionBarSherlock
+        And you need ActionBarSherlock to run the example :  https://github.com/JakeWharton/ActionBarSherlock And one more thing : To draw smooth line, I use the floating point number so, it's kind of difficult to optimise the view(ex: using bitwise operators...)

 Example :

 ![alt tag](http://s28.postimg.org/z94yvlyx9/1415638175277.png)